 MANAGING DOG AGGRESSION

-Any consultant that claims or even subtly implies that he/she can get your dog “fixed” or “cured” of its aggression is trying to sell you on his services because all dogs have the potential to be aggressive.
+Any consultant that claims or even subtly implies that he/she can get your dog “fixed” or “cured” of its aggression is likely trying to sell you on his services because all dogs have the potential to be aggressive.

 It is much more realistic to start with the idea that you may not be able to cure his aggression, but with proper treatment and training you may be able to control your dog’s aggressive tendencies, and reduce the behavior.
 There are a few ways to do this.

-1. Use preventative measures such as basket muzzles (view on Amazon), etc. to eliminate biting or a head halter such as a Gentle Leade (view on Amazon) to help control your dog.
+1. Use preventative measures such as basket muzzles (example on Amazon), etc. to eliminate biting or a head halter such as a Gentle Leader (example on Amazon) to help control your dog.
 This is not always the most humane choice because you are still exposing your dog to his or her triggers, but may be necessary for situations where you can’t avoid it.
 You can also invest in a using gates in your home to separate your dog from guests, or other dogs in your home.
 Again, keep in mind that if your dog is continually exposed to his or her triggers, the aggression will get worse.

 2. Avoid the circumstances that trigger your dog (more below).
 This is probably the safest way to deal with dog aggression, although it does not actually help your dog get better.
 If your dog has an anxiety problem, avoidance will not address that.
 Dog-to-dog aggression can be quite challenging to avoid, so look at walking your dog at times when others are less likely to be around.
 Color coded leashes and harnesses (view on Amazon) may help prevent others from approaching your dog.
 You can also have a look at our shop at the t-shirts for dogs that have a universal stop symbol that even children understand.